Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators: Introduction

 \section{Introduction}

-The recent growing interest helps to fuse the machine learning (ML) techniques with traditional HPC approaches~\cite{liu2016application,kurth2017deep} as well as Cloud-based services (known as machine learning as a service (MLaaS)~\footnote{https://azure.microsoft.com/en-us/services/machine-learning-studio/},~\footnote{https://cloud.google.com/products/machine-learning/}).
+The recent growing interest helps to fuse the machine learning (ML) techniques with traditional HPC approaches~\cite{liu2016application,kurth2017deep} as well as Cloud-based services (known as machine learning as a service --MLaaS\footnote{https://azure.microsoft.com/en-us/services/machine-learning-studio/}$^{,}$\footnote{https://cloud.google.com/products/machine-learning/}).
 Traditionally, HPC applications are either compute or communication-centric.
-However, there is no easy way to categorise the traffic generated by the applications in the interconnect subsystem of CMPs~\cite{Barrow2009}.
+However, there is no easy way to categorise the traffic generated by the applications in the interconnect subsystem of chip-multiprocessors (CMPs)~\cite{Barrow2009}.
+Thus, the performance of a network subsystem can be evaluated using synthetic statistical traffic patterns~\cite{Dally2004p}.
 At run-time, threads communicate at different levels.
-The flow of data they generate depends on several architectural factors (e.g., the type and topology of the interconnection, the presence of distributed memory banks, the number of levels in the cache hierarchy).
-The huge amount of data exchange among the processing elements (PEs) started to push the limits of traditional interconnections with the growing adoption of large multithreaded applications.
-For instance, Deep learning~\cite{Lecun2015deep} (DL -- essentially a subset of ML) algorithms are characterised by huge inherent parallelism.
+The flow of data they generate depends on several architectural factors (e.g., the type electrical or optical) and topology of the interconnection, the presence of distributed memory banks, the number of levels in the cache hierarchy).
+The huge amount of data exchanged among the processing elements (PEs) started to push the limits of traditional interconnections with the growing adoption of large multithreaded applications.
+For instance, Deep learning~\cite{Lecun2015deep} (DL -- a subset of ML) algorithms are characterised by huge inherent parallelism.
 Each layer of artificial neurons has to process a large amount of input data following a dataflow style.
 The way this computation is performed generally reflects into a massive number of parallel threads that can quickly add stress on the interconnection.
+It reflects the traffic patterns that are quite different compared to other application domains.
 To achieve higher performance, data exchange inside the interconnect needs to be optimised.
 Furthermore, the bandwidth usage, latency and energy cost are the primary performance related concern, while taking into account emerging physical limitations (e.g., the way the heat is removed from the chip).
 In fact, inefficient interconnects may reduce the overall system performance, while consuming a significant portion of the area and power budget of the chip~\cite{Hoskote20075}.
 Past research works primarily focused on improving the PEs' micro-architecture (i.e., compute element with some local storage), while only a little research has been carried out on the architecture of the interconnections.
-In fact, most of the hardware accelerators use specialised buses, mesh-based interconnects, or crossbars~\cite{akopyan2015truenorth,chen2017eyeriss,chen2014diannao,du2015shidiannao}.
-Although mesh-based interconnections offer a good trade-off between performance, power consumption and available bandwidth, their scalability to a large core count (i.e., as also required by DL accelerators) remains limited.
+In fact, most of the hardware accelerators use specialised buses, mesh-based interconnects, crossbars, or their combination~\cite{chen2017eyeriss,Ausavarungnirun2016case,du2015shidiannao,akopyan2015truenorth,Liu2015imr,chen2014diannao,Ravindran1997p}.
+Although mesh-based interconnections offer a good trade-off between performance, power consumption and available bandwidth, their scalability to a large core count remains limited.